 As a treatment for endometriosis, surgery can be used to alleviate pain by removing the endometriosis, dividing adhesions or removing cysts.

-There are two options of surgery for treating endometriosis:
+There are three options of surgery for treating endometriosis:

 Conservative surgery aims to remove or destroy the deposits of endometriosis and is usually done via a laparoscopy (keyhole surgery).
 The surgeon can either cut out the endometriosis (known as excision) or destroy it using heat or laser.
 Although surgery can provide relief from symptoms, they can recur in time.
 Please see our factsheet on laparoscopic surgery for endometriosis for more details.

 Depending on the severity of your endometriosis, you may need to undergo more complex surgery that involves different organs within the body, such as the bowel or the bladder.
 These types of surgery will often include a multi-disciplinary team such as a colorectal surgeon, and are usually carried out via laparoscopy.
 Any complex surgery should be discussed thoroughly with your doctor or specialist.